puneeth579/jsonsrv/README.md

 Cache-Control:max-age=0, no-cache, no-store
 Pragma:no-cache
 ```
-* `CachingInfo` is instance of `ConditionalCachingInfo` and etags do match (meaning that client cache is fresh): set response status code to `304 (NOT MODIFIED)` and return no payload.
+* `CachingInfo` is instance of `ConditionalCachingInfo` and etags do match (meaning that client cache is still fresh): set response status code to `304 (NOT MODIFIED)` and return no payload.
 * Else (`CachingInfo` is instance of [ExpiringCachingInfo](src/main/java/org/brutusin/jsonsrv/caching/ExpiringCachingInfo.java)):
 ```
 Expires:Thu, 01 Jan 1970 00:00:00 GMT